The drinking fountains of Rome

 To make sure you don't need to join a long queue, get there either early morning or later in the evening, when most people are eating.

-Want to see some of Rome's drinking fountains "live"?
+Want to see some of the drinking fountains of Rome "live"?

 This is a short (6 minute), entertaining video which shows you round some of the more well-known of the city's drinking water fountains.